-The financial statements comprising the Profit and Loss Account, the Balance Sheet and the related notes constitute the individual financial statements of Gaelic Players Association Designated Activity Company for the financial year ended 31 December 2023.
+The financial statements comprising The Profit and Loss Account, the Balance Sheet, the Statement of Cash Flows, the Statement of Changes in Equity, the Analysis of Net Debt and the related notes constitute the individual financial statements of Gaelic Players Association Designated Activity Company for the financial year ended 31 December 2024.

 Gaelic Players Association Designated Activity Company is a private company limited by shares (registered under Part 16 of Companies Act 2014) incorporated and registered in the Republic of Ireland (CRO number 535228).
-The Registered Office is 29 Earlsfort Terrace, Dublin 2.
+The Registered Office is Talent Garden, Claremont Avenue, Glasnevin, Dublin 11, D11YRN2.
 The nature of the company's operations and its principal activities are set out in the Directors' Report.